UWM Increasing Testing To Help Provide A Successful Spring Semester

 UWM had a successful fall semester, with a relatively low rate of COVID-19 among students, faculty and staff.
-We are grateful to everyone who wore a mask, kept their distance and got tested.
-You helped maintain a safe learning environment on all our campuses.
+The University is grateful to everyone who wore a mask, kept their distance and got tested, as all contributed to maintaining a safe learning environment on all our campuses.

-We know many of you also have questions about vaccination.
+There have also been many questions about vaccination.
 Gov. Tony Evers announced last week that UW System and the Wisconsin National Guard will be partnering on mobile vaccination clinics.
-We expect UWM to play a role in that and will share more information when it’s available.
+It is expected UWM will play a role in that and will share more information when it’s available.